utharian-code/Bonepoke/Jade/Adaptable.md

 The ultimate model of adaptability is Jehovah himself.
 He interacts with a rebellious world with perfect justice, yet exercises mercy.
 He is the same yesterday, today, and forever in his purpose and personality (Malachi 3:6), yet he adapts his actions to our individual hearts and circumstances.
 As his children, we are called to do the same—to be as unwavering as a mountain in principle, and as adaptable as water in practice.

 ---

+Editor's note: Section 2 orginally focused too much on 'personal interpretation' and had to be corrected.
+Further discussion on application added the context of beards which produced the follow addition
+"Consider the recent adjustment regarding beards.
+For many years, brothers understood organizational direction to generally discourage beards based on cultural perceptions and the principle of not causing offense.
+When clearer direction was provided, the challenge for some wasn't about personal interpretation, but about adapting to a refined application of the same underlying principles.
+This required spiritual maturity - recognizing that increased understanding sometimes brings increased freedom, and that our past compliance based on the best understanding available was never in vain."